piyush033/Traffic_light_colour_detection_DRDO/README.md

 # Traffic light colour detection

 ## Overview of the project
-In this project I used deep learning for colour classification of traffic light.
+In this project I used Yolo v8 for traffic light and it's colour prediction and implemented in a real world environment.

 ## Project Aim
 Build a Model which can identify the colour of the traffic light, is it green red or yellow.